lauraskelton/secrethandshake/README.md

 This will return a JSON response that contains, among other things, the parameters `access_token` and `refresh_token`.
 There are other parameters, but these two are the most important for signing your API calls.

-Save the access_token and refresh_token values somewhere persistent that you will be able to reuse for that user when your app launches in the future.
+Save the `access_token` and `refresh_token` values somewhere persistent that you will be able to reuse for that user when your app launches in the future.
 In iOS, the User Defaults is a good place to store them.

 Using the Access Token
 ------
-Every time you make a call to the API for that user, just sign the request with the access token.
+Every time you make a call to the API for that user, just sign the request with the `access_token`.
 You can even use a GET request to sign the call.
 For example: `https://www.hackerschool.com/api/v1/people/me?access_token=(your stored access token for this user)` will return a JSON string containing this user's profile info.

 Refreshing the Access Token
 ------
-Eventually (after 2 hours I believe), your Access Token will expire.
-Suddenly, instead of returning the JSON you were expecting, it will return JSON containing a "message" with the value "unauthorized".
-When this happens, it's time to try refreshing your access token.
-Just like getting the original Access Token, this needs to be a post request to the `oauth/token` URL, but with slightly different POST request parameters, since we are now using the Refresh Token to get the Access Token, instead of using the Authorization Code to get the Access Token.
+Eventually (after 2 hours I believe), your `access_token` will expire.
+Suddenly, instead of returning the JSON you were expecting, it will return JSON containing a `message` with the value `unauthorized`.
+When this happens, it's time to try refreshing your `access_token`.
+Just like getting the original `access_token`, this needs to be a POST request to the `oauth/token` URL, but with slightly different POST request parameters, since we are now using the `refresh_token` to get the `access_token`, instead of using the Authorization Code to get the `access_token`.

 * URL: `https://www.hackerschool.com/oauth/token`